I joined a German enterprise and finally understood what AI governance actually means

 Building the Framework

-AI Usage Policy.
-Not a vague "be careful" document.
-A specific, detailed policy that answers questions developers actually have.
-Which tools are approved?
-What data can go through them?
-What happens if you accidentally paste something sensitive?
-How do you report an incident?
-Every developer reads it, signs it, and gets a refresher quarterly.
+AI Usage Policy (drafted by the AI board).
+A specific, detailed document that answers questions developers actually have: which tools are approved, what data can go through them, what happens if you accidentally paste something sensitive, how to report an incident.
+My contribution was the technical reality check - which workflows developers actually use, where the friction will be, what guardrails the policy needs to mandate.
+Every developer reads the final version, signs it, and gets a refresher quarterly.

 .aiignore Configuration.
 We adopted a system modeled on .gitignore but for AI tools.
 It is part of the AI tooling ecosystem, not something I built from scratch, but I configured it extensively for our codebase.
 Certain directories, file patterns, and even code patterns are automatically excluded from AI context.
 Configuration files with connection strings?
 Excluded.
 Modules that handle customer data?
 Excluded.
 Migration files with database schemas?
 Excluded.
 The AI tools literally cannot see the sensitive parts of the codebase.